Certificate List

 certificatemanager-uselist-cloud_list_ko

-• Issuing institution/Issuing CA: information of the institution which issued the certificate (Certificate Authority).
+• Issuing institution/Issuing CA: Information of the certificate authority.

 • If in use, it shows instance type, number, and name.

-• Domain verification information: for Cloud Basic or Global Edge Dedicated certificates, domain verification information for issuing certificates is included.
+• Domain validation information: For Cloud Basic or Global Edge Dedicated certificates, domain validation information for issuing certificates is included.

 certificatemanager-uselist-advanced_srceen_ko

-① Advanced certificate Click to view the list of Advanced DV and OV certificates.
+① Advanced certificate View the list of Advanced DV and OV certificates.

-⑤ Order Click to view the list of certificates in the order.
+④ Order View the list of certificates in the order.
 For more information, see View order list.

 Order means a unit to group and manage newly issued Advanced certificates.
 You can use the reissuance feature in the order.